The SHORT Act Is Now In The Big Beautiful Bill: Removes SBRs & SBSs From NFA!

 What is the SHORT Act and what does it do?

-The SHORT Act is a legislative proposal aimed at removing Short-Barreled Rifles (SBRs) and Short-Barreled Shotguns (SBSs) from the National Firearms Act (NFA).
-If passed, this would mean these firearms would no longer require NFA registration or tax stamps.
+The SHORT Act is a legislative proposal that, if passed, would remove Short-Barreled Rifles (SBRs) and Short-Barreled Shotguns (SBSs) from the regulations of the National Firearms Act (NFA).
+This means they would no longer require the special registration and tax stamp currently mandated by the NFA.

 What is the status of the SHORT Act legislation?

-The SHORT Act has been included in a larger legislative bill that has moved from the House to the Senate.
-The bill must pass the Senate, be revoted on in the House, and then be signed by the President to become law.
+The SHORT Act has been included in a larger legislative package referred to as the 'big beautiful bill'.
+It has moved from the House to the Senate and is currently under consideration by the Senate Finance Committee.
+The bill must still pass both chambers and be signed by the President to become law.

 Related News